tezedge/tezedge-docs/contents/endpoints/protocol.md

 | `kind` *string* | The type or “kind” of the balance update. |
 | `change` *BigInt* | The difference in balance after the operation. |

-The next fields are dependant on the `kind` field.
+The next fields are dependent on the `kind` field.

 ##### contract
 | Field             |                  Description                           |